 Student Health at Duke is jointly supported by the Division of Student Affairs and Duke Community and Family Medicine.
 We are the primary source for a wide range of healthcare services, many of which are covered by the Student Health Fee.

-Parking: There are four parking spots that can be used directly across from the Wellness Center on Union Drive.
+- Parking: There are four parking spots that can be used directly across from the Student Wellness Center on Union Drive.
 Parking is also available at the Bryan Center Parking Garage at your own expense.

 Our staff includes physicians, physician assistants, nurses, and many other practitioners that provide evidence-based, patient-centered health care to the Duke student community in a professional and compassionate manner that directly contributes to the student's well-being and overall success.
 Click here to view our staff directory.

 What is HIPAA?

 In response to growing concerns about keeping health information private, Congress passed The Health Insurance standards to protect an individual's personal health information.
 Most health-care providers in the country were required to implement these standards by April 14, 2003.

 The Health Insurance Portability and Accountability Act, or HIPAA, requires health care professionals to protect privacy and create standards for electronic transfers of health data.
 The Office for Civil Rights at the Department of Health and Human Services will enforce the regulations and impose penalties on institutions that do not make a good-faith effort on privacy and security.
 HIPAA came about because of the public's concern about how health care information is used.
 HIPAA gives patients more control over their own health information.